Coaching Children's Resilience, Emotions, and Manage StressA holistic approach to helping kids through tough transitions

 - Stressed out - breathe shallowly from upper chest - causing more stress.

 - Anger, raging - heavy or labored breathing, also shallow.

 - Finally, a deep sadness or chronic depression can stifle breathing completely.

-Module 4 – Storytelling
+Topic 4 – Storytelling

 Storytelling is an age-old tradition in cultures worldwide.
 We can listen, share, dramatize, and immortalize good stories for the healing effect they have on our psyches.
 This module explains how to use different forms of storytelling for helping children cope with the variety of symptoms along the stress continuum.
 Stories help children meet both dramatic and everyday challenges in their lives.
 This module provides you with basic knowledge of how storytelling works and a few guidelines for having fun with storytelling.

-Module 5 – Connecting Touch and Acupressure
+Topic 5 – Connecting Touch and Acupressure